 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.

-- Validity period of the visa: The visa is valid for 1 year, or for the same period as the residence permit granted, provided that this is for less than 1 year.
+Validity period of the visa: The visa is valid for 1 year, or for the same period as the residence permit granted, provided that this permit is for less than 1 year.

-The visa accredits residence in Spain during its validity period, making it unnecessary for the worker to obtain a Foreigner Identity Card.
-However, the worker may apply for this card at the Foreign Nationals' Office or the corresponding Police Station.
+The visa accredits residence in Spain during its validity period, making it unnecessary to obtain a Foreigner Identity Card (TIE).
+However, this card may be applied for at the Foreign Nationals' Office or the corresponding Police Station.